Difference Between CPA and CA

 Please note we are only comparing CPA membership of AICPA (American Institute of Certified Public Accountants) and CA membership of ICAI (Institute of Chartered Accountants of India).

-I understand that the choice between CPA and CA is a big career decision and hence, to help you take an informed decision, I prepared an infographics which will give you a clear picture of differentiation.
+I understand that the choice between CPA and CA is a big career decision and hence, to help you make an informed decision, I prepared an infographic that will give you a clear picture of differentiation.

 - And if you have Indian CA’s designation with B.Com than also you can appear for CPA examinations.
 Also, checkout Careers after B.com